-Mud fever is one of the most common equine health problems owners face.
+Mud fever is one of the most common horse health problems owners face.

 It’s associated with wet conditions that are all too common in this country, especially in the winter months, infecting the lower leg, usually the pastern and the heel, entering through tiny cracks or openings, and then multiplying under the leg hair.
 The open sores it creates then offer other bacteria and spores an easy entry point, and the wrong bedding, or badly managed bedding, is an ideal breeding ground – a hotbed – for harmful strains of the most common bacteria such as E. Coli and E. Faecium.